xojs/xo/readme.md

 Type: `string | string[]`

-Some [paths](lib/constants.ts) are ignored by default, including paths in `.gitignore`.
+Some [paths](lib/constants.ts) are ignored by default, including lockfiles and paths in `.gitignore`.
 Additional ignores can be added here.

 > Tip: For *global* ignores, keep `ignores` as the only key in the config item.
 You can optionally set a `name` property.
 Adding more properties will cause ignores to be scoped down to your files selection, which may have unexpected effects.